 And how’s this for grumpy: What’s with the marathons, 10Ks, and other runs in the central streets of Austin?
-Many times of day, negotiating Austin streets is difficult because our streets and thoroughfares were designed for a much smaller population and have failed to keep pace with growth.
-Add to our transportation woes, the lack of a true mass transit option.
+Many times of day, negotiating Austin streets is arduous because our streets and thoroughfares were designed for a much smaller population and have failed to keep pace with growth.
+Add to that issue the lack of a true mass transit option.
 But the Austin powers-that-be seem intent on making it even more difficult to get around town.
-On any given weekend, or should I say every other weekend, big swaths of the central city are closed so that sweaty people in gym shorts can run.
+On any given weekend, big swaths of the central city are closed so that sweaty people in gym shorts can run.
 Run on streets designed for cars.
 Run by buildings they do not intend to visit.
-Run by residences that the owners can not leave or access for hours.
+Run by residences that the owners cannot leave or access for hours.
 Run by stores where they do not intend to shop.

 I have nothing against running, it’s just where this running occurs.
 Why not build a running course – like the bicycle veloway – somewhere out of town, maybe over by the Exposition Center?
 Jazz it up like a miniature golf course and have these races amidst nature, under trees, around ponds and fake alligators.
 Participants can still dress up, wear wigs, and engage in various antics — photographers will still show up.
 Meanwhile, the non-running citizenry (the vast majority) who want to use our city streets for their intended purposes are not stuck in traffic waiting for a race to end.